Orsted Keeps Profit Guidance Despite Weak 3Q Result

 Earlier this week, the company announced a $6.5 billion deal with Apollo Global Management Inc. for investment in Orsted’s Hornsea 3 offshore wind farm in the UK, its largest project under construction.
 The deal was critical for the company to prove that there’s still appetite from major investors to buy stakes in offshore wind farms.

-Shares in Orsted are down over 70% so far in 2025, driven lower by actions against the offshore wind sector in the US as well as a major drop when it announced the capital raise that diluted existing shareholders.
+Shares in Orsted rose as much as 3.5% Wednesday morning before paring gains.
+The company’s stock is down over 38% so far in 2025, driven lower by actions against the offshore wind sector in the US as well as a major drop when it announced the capital raise that diluted existing shareholders.

 ©2025 Bloomberg L.P.